 Looking at the allegations

-Specifically, the incident that set off this class action suit was the publication of a report in the New York Post, which said the U.S. Department of Justice and U.S. Office of the Comptroller of the Currency were probing BofI and its chief executive officer, Gregory Garrabrants, for possible connection to money laundering.
-While neither has been charged with an actual crime at this point, the company’s accounting and money-laundering controls have been brought up in civil lawsuits in he past.
+Specifically, the incident that set off this class action suit was the publication of a report in the New York Post, which said the U.S. Department of Justice and U.S. Office of the Comptroller of the Currency were probing BofI and its Chief Executive Officer, Gregory Garrabrants, for possible connection to money laundering.
+While neither has been charged with an actual crime at this point, the company’s accounting and money-laundering controls have been brought up in civil lawsuits in the past.